tux-rampage/zend-di/REFACTORING.md

 dependency for Bar is attempted to be created purely via Di.
 All reference to the ServiceManager is lost.

-By making the InstanceManager exchangable and change its role to a ServiceLocator it could be replaced with a Zend\ServiceManager\ServiceLocator aware implementation where the instatiation handling is delegated to the service manager (Which might fire back to the DependencyInjector for undefined services).
+Since the ServiceManager in ZF3 now uses Interop\ContainerInterface, we can pass the ServiceManager for retrieving the instances the dependency injector needs.

+When Using the Module approach above, Di can register an abstract service factory to handle class instanciation.

-### Remove parameters array
+### Change the parameters array role

-While the concept of providing parameters to a service locator (or its factories) is fine for the ServiceManager, it's questionable for dependency injection.
+While the concept of providing complex parameters to a service locator (or its factories) is fine for the ServiceManager, but it's questionable for dependency injection.

 Mapping a parameter hash is not only a pain to resolve (especially for nested dependencies), they also make things uneccessarily complicated.

-The better approach are instance configs and aliases.
-If the params flexibility is required, a service factory and the ServiceManager would be the better fit then trying to guess what the consumer actually intended to inject at runtime.
+To remove this complexity and allow faster instanciation the provided parameters array will only be used for the instanciation method of the requested class.
+It will not be passed to any other methods and/or newly instanciated dependencies.